 The advancement of technology and its uses are shaping a new world.
-A world without a ceiling in which we become more demanding, less easily satisfied and hungrier for more convenience, pace and instant gratification.
+A world without a ceiling in which we become more demanding, less easily satisfied and increasingly hungry for convenience, pace and instant gratification.
 This especially holds for our needs and behavior in a consumer context.
-Expectations of the modern consumer are on the rise, propelled by the new standards of service imposed by frontrunners in the market such as Amazon and Alibaba.
+Expectations of the modern consumer are on the rise, propelled by the new standards of service imposed by front runners in the market such as Amazon and Alibaba.
 Consumers choose for providers that excel in terms of service, delivery, price and in delivering a frictionless shopping experience in an integrated online and offline environment.
 In this article we shed light on one aspect of the increasing expectations, the need for personalization.

 Research shows a growing need for personalization.
 A report by Infosys shows that 31% of the surveyed consumers wish their shopping experience was more personalized.
 86% of the respondents who experienced personalization stated it influenced what they purchased to some extent, and 25% even stated it significantly influenced what they’ve purchased.
 For consumers personalization isn’t a goal in itself, it’s about the advantages it is delivering.
 Personalized assistance that help the consumer to find the product he or she likes and needs in an ocean of infinitely many products, saving them from information overload.
 Assistance to make the right decision without regret, and quickly in a world that’s in a constant rush.
 For retailers and brands this means you have to be relevant to attract the attention of the customer and keep the attention of the customer to turn them in loyal buyers.
 To make your customers love your brand.